911-mickie/AI-Receptionist/README.md

 Run main.py

-Incase you don't want to use docker then simply run main2.py
+If you don't want to use docker then simply run main2.py